usmanr149/urmlblog/_posts/2020-5-1-Salincy-Maps.md

 dgrad_abs = tf.math.abs(grads)
 ```

-To get the salincy map we need to find the max grad along each RGB channels
+To get the saliency map we need to find the max of the absolute values of the gradient
+along each RGB channel

 ```python
 dgrad_max_ = np.max(dgrad_abs, axis=3)[0]